kwiest/oregonfootballcamp.com/source/team-camp.html.md

   * Shoulder pads
   * Jersey
   * Pants
-  * Knee, thigh, and taibone pads
+  * Knee, thigh, and tailbone pads
   * Cleats
 * _Equipment cannot be rented or bought from the University. **No Exceptions.**_